St. Cloud: Augustus St. Cloud.

 - The eponymous crime fighter of The Dragon Queen doesn't bother with a secret identity.
 Rather, the Dragon Queen acquired a private investigator license and turns over all criminals to the police for the arrest.

 - This leads to an important bit of foreshadowing in "Targets" when Cheshire refers to her as "Ar—chery girl."
-This hints at the fact that Cheshire knows Artemis's real name, but not her codename, since Artemis is not a public superhero.
+This hints at the fact that Cheshire knows Artemis's real name, but not her codename.
 The reason, of course, being that they are sisters.

-- In Super Chicken, Henry Cabot Henhouse III drinks his supersauce to become Super Chicken, while Henry's faithfull sidekick, Fred, doesn't drink anything and becomes SC's faithfull sidekick, Fred.
+- In Super Chicken, Henry Cabot Henhouse III drinks his supersauce to become Super Chicken, while Henry's faithful sidekick, Fred, doesn't drink anything and becomes SC's faithful sidekick, Fred.
 But then, he knew the job was dangerous when he took it.

 - Played with in Super President, where his super name is his real job, but he still manages to preserve a secret ID, somehow...

 - The Powerpuff Girls have no secret identities.
 A few times, villains came straight to their house to attack.